-Ensure all ground floor windows are double glazed, or at least have modern locking systems in place.
+Ensure all ground floor windows are double glazed or at least have modern locking systems in place.

 Don’t leave tools for a burglar in a place where they are visible.
 Ladders, house bricks and even skipping ropes have been used to break into houses.

+All of the above is useless if you don’t use your common sense.
 Lock doors, close windows and ensure your house does not become a soft target.

 Dog Proof Your Garden

-This is why dog owners take certain precautions such as locking the gate, accompanying their dog when he is in the garden and in some cases actually keeping the dog on lead whilst he goes for a quick stretch outside.
+This is why dog owners take certain precautions such as locking the gate, accompanying their dog when he is in the garden and in some cases actually keeping the dog on a lead whilst he goes for a quick stretch outside.

-With some careful planning and a little elbow grease, your garden can be escape proof and more importantly it can be intruder proof.
+With some careful planning and a little elbow grease, your garden can be escape-proof and more importantly it can be intruder proof.
 The last thing you want to do is spend money ensuring your dog stays on the right side of the fence, only for someone to hop over and steal him.

 Your garden need not like a fortress either.
 Stylish and attractive features can be made out of the most practical and functional elements of a garden.
 Ensuring that your garden combines security with style and aesthetics is not an easy combination, but it is possible.

-There are three main areas that provide security within your garden, the perimeter (fences and walls), the landscape (the layout, position of trees, ponds and other features) and the lighting (Deliberate lighting such as motion activated security lights as well as strategic positioning of trees and walls to allow for more light).
+There are three main areas that provide security within your garden, the perimeter (fences and walls), the landscape (the layout, position of trees, ponds and other features) and the lighting (Deliberate lighting such as motion-activated security lights as well as the strategic positioning of trees and walls to allow for more light).

 A determined dog can dig under a fence or even negotiate his way over one.
-Since an overly tall fence may look displaced in some gardens, consider making access to the fence less tempting to a dog.
+Since an overly tall fence may look displaced in some gardens, consider making access to the fenceless tempting to a dog.

 If you want to keep your dog away from certain parts of the garden, a fence with weld wood panels (From £92.25 for 1.2 metres) is a good option.
-Louise Tomlin of Jacksons Fine Fencing explained “The weld-wood panel fences are an excellent idea for dog fencing.
+Louise Tomlin of Jacksons Fine Fencing explained, “The weld-wood panel fences are an excellent idea for dog fencing.

-It imperative for the secure garden that the fence goes far enough into the earth to prevent a dog from digging out.
+It is imperative for the secure garden that the fence goes far enough into the earth to prevent a dog from digging out.

 The trick is to think like a dog.
 How would your dog try to escape?
-A rockery elevating a dog half way up a fence can do more harm than good in preventing an escape, and can also allow for ease of access for any would be intruder.
+A rockery elevating a dog halfway up a fence can do more harm than good in preventing an escape, and can also allow for ease of access for any would-be intruder.

 A dark, concealed fence is an ideal entry point for an intruder, whereas a pond positioned underneath the lowest point of any fence or wall provides an extra obstacle for any intruder or potential escapee.

 Lighting is a key element to the security of both house and home.
-Placing motion detecting lights strategically around your garden (the cost of which obviously depends on the size of your garden) can ensure that any intruders are deprived of the cover of darkness.
+Placing motion-detecting lights strategically around your garden (the cost of which obviously depends on the size of your garden) can ensure that any intruders are deprived of the cover of darkness.

 Make your garden look twice the size by arranging your lighting in the corners of your garden or at any elevated points such as a rockery or raised decking.

-You can get more helpful (potentially life saving) tips, advice and resources like this by joining the thousands of grateful dog lovers with a K9 Magazine Premier Membership.
+You can get more helpful (potentially life-saving) tips, advice and resources like this by joining the thousands of grateful dog lovers with a K9 Magazine Premier Membership.